FahadBinImran2000/Flutter-GetX-Notes/README.md

 With GetX you don't need `BuildContext` or complex navigation setup.

 > Go to the next screen with one simple line.

 ---

+> **Checkpoint:** You have completed the foundational concepts.
+The sections below go deeper into how GetX handles state management internally.
+Come back when you are comfortable with the basics above.

+---